Interim Update to June 2017 Profile

-- In 2011, Ontario-based, Canadian-owned book publishers generated an estimated 2,590 jobs across Canada, including 1,660 FTEs directly in the book industry.
-Likewise, the book publishing industry generated an estimated $117.5 million in household income for Canadians; $90.3 million in Ontario.
-An estimated $197.4 million in total GDP was generated across Canada and GDP of $159.8 million is attributed to Ontario.8
+- In 2011, Ontario-based, Canadian-owned book publishers earned just over $319 million in total revenue.8 The book publishing industry generated an estimated $117.5 million in household income for Canadians; $90.3 million of it in Ontario.
+An estimated $197.4 million in total GDP was generated across Canada and GDP of $159.8 million is attributed to Ontario.9

 - Ontario-based, Canadian-owned book publishers spent slightly over $263.7 million in operating expenditures in 2011.
-Just over $116.8 million, or 44%, was spent in Ontario.
-They also spent an estimated 73.6 million on wages and benefits in 2011, and 58.8 million of this was spent in Ontario.9
+Just over $116.8 million, or 44%, was spent in Ontario.10

 - In 2015, data from a BookNet Canada consumer panel show that e-book sales in Canada have leveled off.
 Roughly 17% of industry sales were from e-books in 2015, the same level seen at the end of 2013.
 The shrinking price differential between print and e-books may account for the stabilization.13